SveinJH/SveinJH/README.md

 ### Hi there 👋

-My name is Svein Jakob Høie and I am currently enrolled in the third year of a bachelor's degree in Computer Engineering at NTNU Trondheim.
+My name is Svein Jakob Høie and I am currently enrolled in the third year of a bachelor's degree in Computer Science at NTNU Trondheim.

 - 🔭 I’m currently working on [The Wine Base](https://github.com/SveinJH/TheWineBase).
 A hobby project where I tie together things I have learned about React, Redux, Firestore and Firebase Authentication.
 It is under construction and therefore has a lot of bugs at the moment :)